delphidabbler/ddab-lib-docs/Docs/ConsoleAppClasses.md

 # Console Application Runner Classes #

-> This is a placeholder page for documentation of the DelphiDabbler Fractions Unit.
+> This is a placeholder page for documentation of the DelphiDabbler Console Application Runner Classes.
 This documentation currently resides on the **[DelphiDabbler Wiki](http://wiki.delphidabbler.com/index.php/Docs/ConsoleAppAPI)**.

 **Links:**